Echeveria setosa [ech-eh-VER-ee-a set-OH-suh] is one of many succulent plants in the genus Echeveria.

 Knock off the old soil from the roots and trim away any dead or rotted roots.
 Use a fungicide on the trimmed places before repotting the plant.

-After placing the plant in its new pot, fill around the plant with dry cactus or succulent soil mix.
+After placing the plant in its new pot with drainage holes, fill around the plant with dry cactus or succulent soil mix.
 Leave the soil dry for about a week.
 After a week, water lightly.

 Grooming & Maintenance